CosmWasm/cw-plus/contracts/cw3-flex-multisig/README.md

 # CW3 Flexible Multisig

 This builds on [cw3-fixed-multisig](../cw3-fixed-multisig) with a more powerful implementation of the [cw3 spec](../../packages/cw3/README.md).
 It is a multisig contract that is backed by a
 [cw4 (group)](../../packages/cw4/README.md) contract, which independently
 maintains the voter set.

 This provides 2 main advantages:

 * You can create two different multisigs with different voting thresholds backed by the same group.
-Thus, you can have a 50% vote and a 67% vote that always use the same voter set, but can take other actions.
+Thus, you can have a 50% vote, and a 67% vote that always use the same voter set, but can take other actions.
 * TODO: It allows dynamic multisig groups.
 Since the group can change, we can set one of the multisigs as the admin of the group contract, and the

-Besides the dynamic voting set, the main difference with the native Cosmos SDK multisig, is that it aggregates the signatures on chain with visible proposals (like `x/gov` in the Cosmos SDK), rather than requiring signers to share signatures off chain.
+In addition to the dynamic voting set, the main difference with the native Cosmos SDK multisig, is that it aggregates the signatures on chain, with visible proposals (like `x/gov` in the Cosmos SDK), rather than requiring signers to share signatures off chain.